 Aside from an outright blockage in the waste line, an overflowing tank is one of the more serious problems that can develop with a toilet.
-It wastes water, which can be a critical issue if you live in a drought-stricken community, and if the tank overflows when you aren't home, you could return to a flooded bathroom.
-The problem is easy to fix -- either the fill valve or overflow tube need servicing.
+It wastes water, which can be a critical issue if you live in a drought-stricken community, and if the tank overflows when you aren't at home, you could return to a flooded bathroom.
+Fortunately, the problem is easy to fix — either the fill valve or the overflow tube needs to be serviced.

 What Causes a Running Toilet?

 The overflow tube is part of the flush valve, which is the white plastic tube that you see in the middle of the tank when you remove the lid.
 When the float is adjusted properly, the toilet fill valve shuts off when the water level reaches an inch below the top of the overflow tube.

 When the float isn't adjusted properly, the level keeps rising until water begins draining into the overflow tube and goes into the bowl.
 It's easy to tell this happening without looking, because the fill valve never shuts off and the toilet keeps running.

 The overflow tube, which is a safety device, prevents the tank from spilling water onto the floor when something goes wrong with the fill valve, but it may not work for two reasons.
 The first reason is that the overflow tube is too tall.
 This can happen when you install a new flush valve and fail to properly size the overflow tube.

 The second reason water may spill out of the tank is that the float is seriously out of adjustment.
 Both conditions require immediate attention to prevent damage to the floor, subfloor and worse.